arash-mazidi/WASMIZER/README.md

 Then, you can run the Wasmizer by running the WASMIZER/blob/main/src/WASMIZER/WASMIZER_class.java.

 Wasmizer will clone the repositories on the repobase folder.
-In addition, there are two folders wasm-wat-files and wasm-wat-files-pre that contains wasm and wat files after and before compilation, respectively.
+In addition, the output of the Wasmizer that are binary files are in the output folder.
+In the output folder, there are a metadata.csv file and two folders wasm-wat-files and wasm-wat-files-pre.
+* metadata.csv contains information about the repositories that generated binary files such as name, url, creation date, last pushed date, stars, forsk, size, commit sha, etc.
+* wasm-wat-files contains binary files after comilation for each repository.
+* wasm-wat-files-pre contains binary files bedore compilation for each repository.

 Furthermore, name and date of all cloned repositories will be stored in the clonedrepo.csv and cloneddate.csv files, respectively.
-After compilation, you will have a meta data such as name, url, stars, and so on in the metadata.csv.

 # How Wasmizer works?